ScyllaDB Documentation Logo Documentation

 Encryption¶

-• ScyllaDB Node to Node between regions - All data flowing across AWS Regions over the AWS global network is automatically encrypted at the physical layer before it leaves AWS secured facilities.
+• ScyllaDB Node-to-Node between regions - All data flowing across AWS Regions over the AWS global network is automatically encrypted at the physical layer before it leaves AWS-secured facilities.
 All traffic between AZs is encrypted.

 ScyllaDB Cluster uses NVMe to store information.
 The data on NVMe instance storage is encrypted using an XTS-AES-256 block cipher implemented in a hardware module on the instance.
 The encryption keys are managed by EC2 and generated using the hardware module and are unique to each NVMe instance storage device.